-We’ve enlisted the help of several smart shopping experts to identify 16 product categories holiday shoppers should steer clear of this year.
+We’ve enlisted the help of several smart shopping experts to identify 14 product categories holiday shoppers should resist before the holidays.
 Take a look.

-Gifting that special someone with a bit of sparkle is sure to please, no matter the holiday.
-Just know that the winter holiday season isn’t the best opportunity to score a deal on a pair of diamond earrings or an 18-carat gold bracelet.
-In fact, the best time to shop for fine jewelry at a discount is in late February -- post-Valentine’s Day, says Casey Runyan, managing editor of BradsDeals.com.
-That’s when jewelry retailers will be offering their most aggressive sale pricing due to the drastic decrease in demand.
-The discounts available will vary based on the type of jewelry being purchased, the stone setting and precious metals used, she notes.
+Supply chain issues notwithstanding, in general, the best time to shop for fine jewelry at a discount is in late February — post-Valentine’s Day, says Casey Runyan, managing editor of BradsDeals.com.
+That’s when jewelry retailers typically offer their most aggressive sale pricing due to the drastic decrease in demand.
+The discounts available vary based on the type of jewelry, the stone setting and precious metals used, she notes.

-You may be tempted to stock up on extra blankets and other bedding during Black Friday sales to get cozy for the holidays.
+As the weather turns colder, you may be tempted to stock up on extra blankets and other bedding during Black Friday sales to get cozy.
 But you can snuggle up to more savings if you hold off until after the turn of the year.

-With the sudden increase in demand for outdoor furniture sets as more people entertain outside during the pandemic, supplies are low.
+With the surge in demand for outdoor furniture sets as more people entertained outside during the pandemic, supplies are low.
 As a result, holiday shoppers shouldn’t expect to see prices drop on these items, Bodge adds.
 Consumers on the hunt for patio furniture won’t likely see any deals on these items until stock levels and demand return to normal, which could be months from now, she suggests.

 Let your holiday spirit spill over into the days leading into the New Year.
 That’s when prices on ornaments, lights, garlands, artificial trees and other seasonal items will drop like a lump of coal.